Wondering where to eat in Maui if you love Japanese food? Check out this list of the best sushi in Maui, Hawaii!

 The restaurant is tucked away in the middle of the best art galleries in Maui, making it the perfect place to dine at after looking at incredible art.

 The restaurant boasts of its fresh fish and locally-sourced ingredients.
-In fact, the restaurant came from the idea that they should open a restaurant that they can make their personal dishes out of locally-sourced ingredients.
+In fact, the restaurant came from the idea that they should open a restaurant where they can make their personal dishes out of locally-sourced ingredients.

 The sushi chef Chai creates some of the best sushi rolls with fun Disney-inspired names like The Snow White & Beauty & the Beast.